Here’s how the story unfolds:

 August 2001: 72-hour sponsored “Bike Ride to Uganda” supported by hundreds of people raises £25,000 — sufficient funds now available to build school.
 Building starts in November 2001.

-February 2002: Quicken Trust sets up the The Kabubbu Development Project as a local NGO (charity).
+February 2002: Quicken Trust helps set up the The Kabubbu Development Project as a local NGO (charity).

 March 2002: Kabubbu Community Primary School opened by British High Commissioner to Uganda, Tom Phillips, local MPs and area leaders.
 1,000 local people attend ceremony.
 60 children enrolled.

-2002: More supporters and sponsors sign up after a 1 1/2 page article about Quicken Trust appears in Daily Mail.
+2002: More supporters and child partners sign up after a 1 1/2 page article about Quicken Trust appears in Daily Mail.

 2002: Fundraising begins for Library and Adult Literacy project.